rahulretnan/nx/docs/nx-cloud/private/ami-setup.md

 scp -r ./myconfiguration.yaml nx-cloud@<your-instance-ip>:~/config/user/update.yaml
 ```

 That's it!
-After a few minutes, you should be able to log-in using your password!
+After a few minutes, you should be able to log-in with:
+- username: `,admin`
+- password: `<the-password-you-set-above>`

+### Applying the license

+Once you log-in, you will see an organisation has been created for you.
+1. You can rename it or create a new organization.
+2. Navigate to your new organization's page and send us it's id
+   - It should look something like this: https://your-url.com/orgs/649f240f7fb955000c1fd10b/workspaces
+3. We will then give you a License Key which you can apply on your org's billing page

 ### Connecting to your NxCloud instance